Please Look After Mom

 I really wanted to read this book, but at the same time, I put off reading it because I worried it would be a gut-wrenching, emotional book and I wasn’t sure that I was ready for that.
 So I put it off and put it off and put it off, and finally last night I began to read it, finishing it early this morning.

-I won’t bother doing much recapping, because everything you need to know is in the first sentence of that Kobo excerpt: So-nyo is separated from her husband while taking the subway in Seoul, and then is missing.
+I won’t bother doing much recapping, because everything you need to know is in the first sentence of the synopsis: So-nyo is separated from her husband while taking the subway in Seoul, and then is missing.
 The family begins to search for her, but as they do, they realize how little they know about her.

 I absolutely loved this book.
 It made me sad, but it was also wonderful.
 The second-person narrative was tricky and took some getting used to, but I liked it.